Acquisition and Generational Handover Valuation

 Bargaining power is also affected by the parties’ motives and their conception of each others’ motives.
 The more a buyer wants to buy the company, the higher a price they are willing to pay for it.
 The more a seller wants to give up a company, for example due to retirement, because the company is making a loss or because they are in a financially difficult situation, the lower a price they may be able to accept.

-Contact us if you need help with organising an auction, finding a buyer or seller, or drawing up sales documents.
+Contact us if you need help with organizing an auction, finding a buyer or seller, or drawing up sales documents.
 We will be happy to help you with these.

 If you need a valuation, ask us for an offer.
 We can give you a fixed-price offer for making a valuation, consisting of a written valuation report and a meeting with one of our lawyers.
 The valuation report is explained in detail in the meeting.